NervosEducationHub/EducationHubArticles/what_is_a_slippage_in_trading_(explainCKBot)/index.md

     * Slippage: 150,550−150,000=550 USDT

 In this example, you intended to buy 5 BTC at the current market price of 30,000 USDT per BTC, expecting to spend 150,000 USDT.
 However, due to the limited liquidity at the exact price level and the need to match your order with higher-priced sell orders, the actual amount spent was 150,550 USDT.
 This resulted in a negative slippage of 550 USDT.
 This example demonstrates how large market orders can lead to slippage on centralized exchanges when the order book does not have sufficient depth at the desired price level.

+## Conclusion
+Several factors contribute to the occurrence of slippage in cryptocurrency trading.
+Market volatility, latency and relative liquidity are the most common, especially pronounced in the volatile markets of cryptocurrencies.
+In the emerging world of cryptocurrency trading there is plenty to expertise to gather amidst the numerous stories of great gain and unfortunately also great loss.